JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_dependencies_extension.md

 ## Java Runtime

+Using the `jetbrainsRuntime()` dependency helper, it is possible to load a custom version of JetBrains Runtime.
+However, it is recommended to rely on a runtime bundled within the IntelliJ Platform dependency, if present.

 | Function                                                                                            | Description                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|
 | <p>`jetbrainsRuntime(version, variant, architecture)`</p><p>`jetbrainsRuntime(explicitVersion)`</p> | Adds a dependency on [JetBrains Runtime](ide_development_instance.md#using-a-jetbrains-runtime-for-the-development-instance). |

+See the [JetBrains Runtime releases page](https://github.com/JetBrains/JetBrainsRuntime/releases) for the list of available releases.

 ## Code Instrumentation